explainX/explainx/README.md

 Visit the documentation to [learn more](https://explainx-documentation.netlify.app/)

+## Video Tutorial

+Please click on the image below to load the tutorial.

 ## Contributing
 Pull requests are welcome.
+In order to make changes to explainx, the ideal approach is to fork the repository than clone the fork locally.

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+## Report Issues

+Please help us by [reporting any issues](https://github.com/explainX/explainx/issues/new) you may have while using explainX.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)